chhavisharma/Project4-CUDA-ICP/README.md

 ### Introduction

-In this project, we show different optimzations of the iterative closest point algorithm that aligns patially overlapping point clouds of different views of an object.
+In this project, we show different optimzations of the iterative closest point algorithm which is used to align patially overlapping point clouds of different views of an object.
 Operations in ICP on large point clouds are highly parallelizable which makes it a good candiate for CUDA based implemantion and optimization.

 [Iterative closest point algorithm](https://en.wikipedia.org/wiki/Iterative_closest_point) successively estimates and applies rotation and transaltion between two sets of point clouds of different views of an object to achieve the closest alignment.
 The algorithm iteratively revises the transformation needed to minimize the distance between corresponding points across the two point clouds.
 ICP depends on an initial guess of the rigid body transformation (Rotation and translation) to acheive good results in case of drastically different views of objects.